 The words “fear not, shipper; this is between you and me” are found in a freight insurance policy.
 It avoids all other parties and, in an oversimplification, assumes exclusive responsibility for the shipment.
 If it’s stolen or damaged, you must present enough proof for your claim to be processed.

-Therefore, it is wise to study and fully comprehend freight insurances, as even specialists may not always offer it as an alternative.
+Therefore, it is wise to study and fully comprehend freight insurance, as even specialists may not always offer it as an alternative.

 Freight insurance is a good example of how a little money can go a long way.
 In contrast to some of your familiar insurances, the percentage that determines the premium is often lower.
 This is because a fair freight insurance cost is included in collecting payments that make up your shipping costs.
 Freight insurance is not as expensive as you may think; numerous businesses have the ideal answers.